Ruth E. Grahn

-As a behavioral neuroscientist, Dr. Grahn's central interest is to investigate the mechanisms by which neural activity mediates behavior.
+As a behavioral neuroscientist, Ruth Grahn's central interest is to investigate the mechanisms by which neural activity mediates behavior.
 She has taken an approach that is best described as functional neuroanatomy.
 How does activity in Brain Region X control or modulate Behavior Y?

 For example, she has demonstrated that the dorsal raphe nucleus, a small brain region containing serotonin, is involved in generating a behavioral state called learned helplessness in rats.
 This behavioral state is caused by exposure to events that the rat is unable to escape or control and is widely considered to be an animal model of depression.